Evidlo/remarkable_entware/README.md

 This is a modified installer for [Entware](https://github.com/Entware/Entware), a lightweight package manager and software repo for embedded devices.

-If you'd like to install reMarkable specific packages, you should install [Toltec](https://toltec-dev.org) instead, which includes the Entware repositories as well as graphical applications fo rthe reMarkable.
+If you'd like to install reMarkable specific packages, you should install [Toltec](https://toltec-dev.org) instead, which includes the Entware repositories as well as graphical applications for the reMarkable.

 See a list of available entware packages here: http://bin.entware.net/armv7sf-k3.2/.